mriduljain0999/First-HTML-Project/README.md

 ## Technologies Used

 - **HTML**: The entire website is built using HTML, showcasing my foundational knowledge of this markup language.
-- **CSS (Optional)**: I may have added some basic CSS for styling, but the focus is primarily on HTML.
 - **Netlify**: The website is hosted on Netlify for easy access and sharing.

 ## Website Link